The Energetics of Spring

 Springtime Invites you to Find Clarity

-The spring and the liver organ system are related to vision (physically and metaphorically).
-So this time of year is a wonderful time to find clarity around your direction and future plans.
-Use this time to move forward on your goals; create a vision board or take some time to reflect on what you’d like to create in the next 6-12 months.
+The spring and the liver are related to vision (both physically and metaphorically).
+This time of year is an excellent time to find clarity about your direction and plans.
+You can use this time to move forward on your goals, create a vision board, or reflect on what you’d like to create in the next 6-12 months.

 Express yourself creatively and use your imagination this time of year to cultivate emotional balance and release stuck emotional patterns.